fleetdm/fleet/docs/REST API/rest-api.md

 > Note: the response above assumes a [GeoIP database is configured](https://fleetdm.com/docs/deploying/configuration#geoip), otherwise the `geolocation` object won't be included.

 > Note: `installed_paths` may be blank depending on installer package.
 For example, on Linux, RPM-installed packages do not provide installed path information.

+> Note:
+> - `orbit_version: null` means this agent is not a fleetd agent
+> - `fleet_desktop_version: null` means this agent is not a fleetd agent, or this agent is version <=1.23.0 which is not collecting the desktop version
+> - `fleet_desktop_version: ""` means this agent is a fleetd agent but does not have fleet desktop
+> - `scripts_enabled: null` means this agent is not a fleetd agent, or this agent is version <=1.23.0 which is not collecting the scripts enabled info

 ### Get host by identifier